Not Everything in the Orlando area costs money!

 Winter Park Farmers Market , is held at the old train depot year-round every Saturday morning from 7 a.m. – 1 p.m.
 This popular community gathering place provides local vendors and farmers a place to sell their homemade and homegrown specialties, including fruits, vegetables, organic produce, plants, baked goods and more.
 For more information, call 407-599-3399.

 Lake Eola Park , is a 43-acre (17-hectare) recreational area in the heart of downtown Orlando.
 Visitors can picnic along the shore, enjoy a concert at the amphitheatre, feed the swans and other birds that call the park home or stop by the farmers market on Sundays.
+If real swans aren’t your thing, you can also rent a swan boat and paddle your way out on the lake, which features a nearly one-mile long sidewalk loop around it.
+See Lake Eola Park for details.

 Winter Park Popcorn Flicks , presented by the City of Winter Park and Enzian Theatre, are free movie presentations beginning at sunset in Winter Park’s Central Park and Shady Park featuring classic films on the second Thursday of each month.
 For more information, visit enzian.org or call 407-629-0054.